What countries can I purchase an UBCO 2×2 in?

 Whilst the 2×2 has fewer moving parts than a typical combustion engine vehicle, they still require maintenance and servicing to ensure a continued safe operation.
 Every 2×2 will need regular servicing and maintenance checks to ensure that the warranty is maintained.
 You can find details of our recommended servicing schedules here.

-I own a 2017 2×2 – can I purchase an upgrade kit to make it road worthy?
+I own an off-road 2×2 – can I purchase an upgrade kit to make it road worthy?

-Short answer – no. The 2017 2×2 was not designed in accordance with automotive regulatory standards so cannot be registered for road use.
+Short answer – no. The off-road 2×2 was not designed in accordance with automotive regulatory standards so cannot be registered for road use.